ClintH/ixfx-docs/src/pages/data/generator.md

 }
 ```

-<a name="count"></a>

 ## Count

 [count](https://clinth.github.io/ixfx/modules/Generators.html#count) yields a series of integers, counting by one: `0 1 2 3 ... `

-As the examples show, `count` can also be a useful way of running a chunk of code _x_ number of times.
+As the examples show, `count` can be a useful way of running a chunk of code _x_ number of times.
 It might be more readable and robust than a typical `do`/`while` or `for` loop because there's only one thing you need to express: the amount of times to loop.

 ```js